List of battleships of Italy: Littorio class

 The final group of Italian battleships was the Littorio class.
 These ships, which weighed in excess of 40000 LT standard displacement, violated the naval arms limitation system created by the Washington Naval Treaty of 1922.
 The ships were armed with a battery of nine 15-inch guns in three triple turrets, and they incorporated a novel underwater protection system designed by Umberto Pugliese.
 Littorio and Vittorio Veneto were laid down in 1934 and completed in early 1940; a second pair, Roma and Impero, were laid down in 1938.
 Roma was finished in mid-1942, while Impero was not completed.

 The first two ships entered service in August 1940, shortly after Italy joined World War II.
 Littorio was badly damaged in the November 1940 raid on Taranto, and repairs lasted until March 1941.
 Vittorio Veneto was undamaged, and later that month took part in the Battle of Cape Spartivento.
-In March 1941, she was damaged by British torpedo bombers after the inconclusive Battle of Cape Matapan.
+In March 1941, she was damaged by British torpedo bombers after the Battle of Cape Matapan.
 Both ships were back in action for the First and Second Battle of Sirte in January and March 1942, respectively.
 By the end of the year, Roma was ready for service and replaced Littorio as the fleet flagship.
 After Benito Mussolini fell from power in July 1943, Littorio was renamed Italia.
 During the Italian surrender in September 1943, Roma was hit by a pair of Fritz-X guided glide bombs; her ammunition magazines blew up in a tremendous explosion and she quickly sank.
 Italia was hit by one Fritz-X and was badly damaged.
 The United States and Britain received Italia and Vittorio Veneto, respectively, in the peace treaty; both ships were scrapped in the late 1940s, as was the incomplete Impero.